odeum/odeum-code/docs/Guidelines.md

 - [Example 1](https://github.com/showdownjs/showdown)
 - [Example 2](https://github.com/evilstreak/markdown-js)

+### 5.4.24.
+Footerlabel
+- Simple component to print the app title and copyright and include a url (link) to some external or in-app resource (/about)
+- Get data from applegends.js from the theme

 # 6. Apps
 - The following Apps will be developed with ODEUM CodeJS for the repository examples and/or production.